How To Play Craps Tutorial

 The definitive rules of this game were founded in the early 1700′s by Montmort.
 The roll that had the lowest value was referred to as crabs.
-While many believe this is where Craps got its name, others believe the word evolved from Crapeaud, which is the French word for toad.
+While many believe this is where Craps got its name from, others believe the word evolved from Crapeaud, which is the French word for toad.
 Other theories claim the French were trying to reclaim the game as their own and they took the English word Crabs and spelled it in French as Crabes.
 In the 1700′s, the game succeeded in crossing the Atlantic Ocean and reached Acadia, the French Colony.

 How to Play Craps

 Players will roll the dice and keep passing it on in a clockwise direction.
-The player who is throwing the dice, the shooter, will roll his dice until he loses by getting a 7 or until his round is finished.
+The player who is throwing the dice, the shooter, will roll his dice until he loses by getting a 7 or until his round is completed.
 The dealer in this game, also known as the Stickman is the person who represents the casino.
-He is called a Stickman because he uses a stick in order to collect the chips and move the dice around.
+He is called a Stickman because he uses a stick to collect the chips and move the dice around.
 The Stickman will present the shooter with 5 different dice and the shooter chooses 2 of them.
-The remaining dice will be placed in the bowl.
+The remaining dice will be placed in a bowl.

 Some of these rules are concerned with the security of each casino, including the following:

 1. You are not permitted to handle the dice with both your hands.
 This includes shaking the dice in your hands before you throw them.
 Players are also expected to keep their hands on the surface of the craps table while they are handling the dice.

 2. The shooter is required to throw the dice so they hit the other side of the table.
 Rolls that do not reach the other wall of the Craps table are called Mellenberg Rolls.
 Some casinos allow these rolls if they get past half the distance to the other wall.
 Any dice rolls that do not get past half the distance will have to be repeated because these short rolls can be controlled to somw extent.